 Do I Need Emergency Dental Care?

 If you have recently chipped a tooth, knocked out a tooth or dislodged a crown, our mission is to get you back to a place of optimal oral health quickly and effectively.
-If you have a toothache or dental pain, calling your dentist can make the difference in saving a damaged tooth and restoring your confidence.
-If you are in pain or have a dental concern, do not hesitate to call your local dentist in Oconomowoc at (262) 567-5600 to reach our team.
+If you have a toothache or dental pain, calling Dr. Natalie can make the difference in saving a damaged tooth and restoring your confidence.
+If you are in pain or have a dental concern, do not hesitate to call your local dentist in Oconomowoc at (262) 567-5600 to schedule an appointment.

 When Not To Wait

 Some dental emergencies will need immediate dental care.
-If you have a significant dental injury such as a knocked out tooth, the time it takes to see the dentist can determine if that tooth will be able to be saved or not.
+If you have a significant dental injury such as a knocked out tooth, the time it takes to see Dr. Natalie can determine if that tooth will be able to be saved or not.
 Should you have a dental emergency and not be in reach of our office, we encourage our patients to contact their local emergency room.